kmadjei/django_studybuddy/README.md

 - only users can view chat activity
 - Added activity feed to chat home page
 - included delete functionality in activity feed
+- added a rest api functionality for users that wants to retrieve information from the app

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z